SmartTensors/NMFk.jl/Readme.md

 [ Info: Optimal solution: 3 signals
 ```

-The code returns the estimated optimal number of signals `kopt` which in this case as expected is equal to 3.
+The code returns the estimated optimal number of signals `kopt`, which in this case as expected is equal to 3.

-The code returns the `fitquality` and `robustness`; they can appied to represent how the solutions change with the increase of `k`:
+The code returns the `fitquality` and `robustness`; they can applied to represent how the solutions change with the increase of `k`:

 ```julia
 NMFk.plot_signal_selecton(2:5, fitquality, robustness)